25A0/blob/README.md

 Custom types are always shared between instances, no matter if they are stored in `blob.types` or `Blob.types`.

-### Markers
+### Rollback and Markers

+If you parsed some data but then realize that you advanced too far, you can return to the previous position with `blob:rollback()`.
+This will put the reading position back to where it was before the most recent `unpack` or comparable function was called.

+By default, up to 64 of these rollback points are saved before old ones are overridden.
+You can change this limit by changing `Blob.max_rollbacks`.

-You can use markers to easily navigate between special positions in the blob.
+You can also use markers to easily navigate between special positions in the blob.

  - `blob:mark()` creates an anonymous marker and pushes it to a stack.
  - `blob:restore()` removes the topmost anonymous marker from the stack, and moves the reading position to that marker